danielstebbings/STRATHcube-Downlink-2425/Admin/EDHPC/typst-doc/charged-ieee/main.typ

 = Adaptive Coding and Modulation Analysis

-=== Link Budget Analysis
+== Link Budget Analysis

-Proof-of-concept analysis was conducted to assess if the performance gains offered by #acr("ACM") justify the increased complexity.
-A simulation of the orbit was used to identify the elevation angle and satellite altitude during pass opportunities over the #acr("STAC") for the full duration of the mission.
 A new link budget was created to identify the received #acr("SNR") at each time step during the pass.
-Parameters were divided into static, those that would not change during a pass, and dynamic, those that would, as shown by @tab:static_link_params and @tab:dynamic_link_params
+Parameters were divided into static, those that would not change during a pass, and dynamic, those that would, as shown by @tab:static_link_params and @tab:dynamic_link_params.

 #figure(
   table(